Etyre/Engineered-Efficacy-/Energy and Intentionality Modulation.md

 A crucial piece of maintaining energy and tautness is that I don't eat at all during intentionality blocks, with the exception of a liquid meal / protein shake following a workout.
 Eating spikes-and-crashes my blood sugar and lowers my energy.

+I typically eat one meal a day, right before my nap, to synergize my rest and lowered energy.
+I don't eat at all in the second part of my day after I wake up from my nap (with the exception of a protien drink following a workout if I exercise in the second half of the day).

 If I'm hungry or have a generic, non-hunger, interest in eating, I'll drink a container of water or a cup of tea, or I'll chew gum (I prefer the [simply brand](https://www.simplygum.com/collections/gum)) instead.

 ```
 TAP: Feel a vague pull to eat ->